Abbots Bromley: Domesday Book

 Abbas Bromley is recorded in the Domesday Book of 1086–7 as Brunlege, when it was part of the land of St Mary of Burton.

 Royal Charter

 In 1227, a weekly market was confirmed by Royal Charter at the site of the Buttercross (recorded in 1339, the present structure said by Pevsner to date from the 17th century), which survives to the present.
 The current, triangular market place is now grassed over and serves as a village green and the focus for events on Horn Dance Day.

 Dissolution of the Monasteries

-The village remained affiliated to the Abbey till the Dissolution of the Monasteries in 1545.
+The village remained affiliated to the Abbey until the Dissolution of the Monasteries in 1545.
 Henry VIII gave Bromley Abbatis to Sir William Paget, Clerk of the Signet and Privy Councillor.
 The village was known as Paget's Bromley for several centuries, (distinguishing it from the part of the parish in the hands of the Bagot family, still known as Bagot's Bromley) but eventually the influence of the Paget family declined, and the name reverted to Abbots Bromley.